HashiniEdandupola/CRUD-Application/README.md

 # CRUD-Application

-This is a simple MERN (MongoDB, Express.js, React.js, Node.js) stack application.
+This is a simple MERN (MongoDB, Express.js, React.js, Node.js) stack CRUD Application.
 It serves as a template for building full-stack web applications using these technologies.

 Features
 MongoDB: MongoDB is used as the database to store application data.